 No matter the party, when it’s time to toast, ask for everyone’s attention using a microphone (or in its absence, by gently – they can break! – clinking your glass).
 When done, raise your glass toward the couple, and then lead guests in taking a sip.
 (Couples: remain seated and don’t drink when being toasted – just smile and enjoy!)

 For most of us, when to speak matters little compared with what to say.
 Regardless how tongue-tied you feel, you’ll never go wrong with short and sweet.
 A great speech should not take more than a few minutes and can be as short as a few lines: “Kim and Steve, may your love for one another always be as strong and deep as it is today.
 You are my dearest friends, and I wish you all the joy in the world.
 Cheers!”
 Be sincere, and unless you’re a stand-up comedian or a politician, don’t try to wing it.
+Professionally-delivered, long-form speeches are best left to the top speakers like those who have had experience speaking to crowds at corporate events and other functions.
+A fine example of this kind of speech-giving can be found over on the Sports Speakers 360 website where there are many professional motivational speakers offering their services and waiting to be contacted.
 Wedding toasts are best prepared ahead of time.
 When it’s time for your toast, it’s fine to take out your notes and refer to them.